frc8840/8840-utils-docs/docs/source/example project.rst

          rollerMotor = new CANSparkMax(Settings.ROLLER_MOTOR_ID, MotorType.kBrushless);
      }

-We'll then add three methods - one for intaking, one for outtaking, and one for stopping.
+We'll then add three methods: one for intaking, one for outtaking, and one for stopping.
 We'll also have outtaking take in a boolean, which will determine whether or not we want to outtake fast or slow.
+You'll see later that we will call these functions when we get commands from the OperatorControl.

 .. code-block:: java
     :linenos: